 Once complete, you can verify MySQL is installed by running the below command:

 systemctl status mysql systemctl start mysql systemctl status mysql

 By default, MySQL is not hardened.
 You can secure MySQL using the

 mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:

 Configure it like this:

 - Set root password?
 [Y/n] y - Remove anonymous users?
 [Y/n] y - Disallow root login remotely?
 [Y/n] y - Remove test database and access to it?
 [Y/n] y - Reload privilege tables now?
 [Y/n] y

 To log in to MySQL, use the following command (note that it’s the same command you would use to log into a MySQL database):

 mysql -u root -p

 Congratulations!
 You have successfully installed MySQL.
-Thanks for using this tutorial for installing MySQL server in Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official MySQL web site.
+Thanks for using this tutorial for installing the MySQL server in Ubuntu 16.04 LTS (Xenial Xerus) system.
+For additional help or useful information, we recommend you check the official MySQL website.